How to End Your Spouse’s Limerence for Another Person

 Is your spouse infatuated with someone other than you?
+How long does limerence last?
 Your spouse’s limerence doesn’t need to be a barrier to your building your relationship.

 You also can’t end your spouse’s loving feelings for another by trying to rationally explain that your spouse’s feelings are unrealistic.